-In this blog post, you will learn some impressive WordPress usage facts and figures that will help you understand why millions of businesses around the world rely on WordPress and what kind of businesses are using WordPress today.
+In this blog post, we present some surprising facts and figures about WordPress that will help you understand why millions of businesses around the world rely on WordPress and what kind of businesses and people use WordPress today.

 - WordPress started as a blogging tool in 2003.

-- WordPress is available in two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).
+- WordPress is available in two formats: a hosted platform (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).

-- 22 out of every hundred new domains registered in the U.S. are for installing a new WordPress website.
+- 23 out of every hundred new domains registered in the U.S. are for installing a new WordPress site.

-- There are well over 60 million installations of WordPress worldwide.
+- There are well over sixty million installations of WordPress worldwide.
 This number grows significantly everyday.

 - WordPress sites around the world publish an average of 24 posts per second.